nag2208/TestProject2021/README.md

 <br/>and assist with easy maintenance of the tests.

 <h2>Project Folder Structure:</h2>
-<p>com.buggy.tests â€“ All tests are maintained in this folder
+<p>com.buggy.tests : All tests are maintained in this folder
-<p>com.buggy.pages â€“ All web elements and methods for the tests are maintained in this folder.
+<p>com.buggy.pages : All web elements and methods for the tests are maintained in this folder.
 The page names correspond to the respective tests.
 <p>com.buggy.helper :  This folder has following files
 	Web driver initialisation class based on the browser name passed.
 	Helper class to read contents from CSV file.